Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ## `compiler:`

 Selects the compiler toolchain used for code generation.
+Optionally the compiler can have a version number specification.

 Value                                                 | Supported Compiler :-----------------------------------------------------|:------------------------------------